Spiritual Meaning of Attending a Funeral in a Dream: Insight and Symbolism

 What does a funeral mean spiritually?

-Spiritually, a funeral in a dream represents transition and the need to release what no longer serves you.
+A funeral in a dream represents transition and the need to release what no longer serves you.
 It's a threshold symbol — one chapter closing so another can open.

 What does it mean when you dream of a funeral of someone who is alive?